 CustomLog ${APACHE_LOG_DIR}/access.log combined

-Make sure your server is mapped to the domain name you configure in the wp-site.conf file.
+Make sure your server is mapped to the domain name you configured in the wp-site.conf file.

 Step 5: Once WordPress is installed, you can access the dashboard using the username and password.